-Rekeying a lock involves changing the tumblers of your locks to different sizes, providing a new key and preventing any previous keys from working in the lock.
+Rekeying a lock involves changing the existing coding in your locks to different sizes, providing a new key and preventing any previous keys from working in the lock.
 While some homeowners may think to replace the locks on their home is the best way to increase security, rekeying is a completely safe option and usually comes with a far reduced financial cost compared to the full replacement of locks.

 1. After Purchasing a New Home

 One of the first things every new homeowner should do after purchasing a home is rekeying their locks.
 While your home is being built, keys will be handed to multiple contractors which severely reduces the security of your home.
 This is just as important if you are purchasing the property from previous residents, as they would have multiple copies of the home key which could be in the hands of complete strangers.

 Make a note of the importance and urgency of rekeying your home as soon as you move into your new property.
 Have professional locksmiths visit your home to assess your locks and give you an indication of the best way to secure your home.

 2. You’ve Lost Your Keys

 Losing your keys can cause a range of issues made worse if you don’t have access to a spare key.
 If your keys have been misplaced, stolen or even lent to someone but never returned, it might be time to rekey your locks.
 When someone has access to your keys and knows the location of your property, it becomes an easy target to burgle.
 Be proactive and get your local residential locksmith to visit your home and rekey your locks now.
 It’s better to be safe than sorry.

 3. Following A Break-In